Figure Skate Boot & Blade Care

 - Riedell Laces: Your beautiful boots deserve only the best, so Riedell’s spun Poly and Nylon laces last longer and don’t tear as easily as others.
 Available in white, beige and black.
 Find the length that is right for your Riedell Skates with our lace chart.

-- Riedell Shoe Finish: In skating, scuff happens!
+- Riedell Shoe Polish: In skating, scuff happens!
 Whether you spend hours on the ice each day or just visit the rink when the mood strikes, nicks and blemishes on your boots are bound to occur.
-Fix problem areas with Riedell’s shoe finish available conveniently in white, beige and black.
+Fix problem areas with Riedell’s shoe polish available conveniently in white, beige and black.

 - Sno Seal®: is a beeswax-based waterproofing formula that protects boots from moisture build up.
 The formula dries as solid wax, so it stays on your boot longer to keep your whole boot dry, warm and light.